directus/directus/docs/configuration/data-flows/operations.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-Route a flow based on `if` / `else` logic.
-That means if the condition is met, the flow will move forward with the success operation.
-Otherwise, the failure operation will be initiated.
+Routes to the next flow based on some conditional `if` / `else` logic defined by a Filter query.
+That means if the query condition is met, the flow will move forward with the success Operation.
+Otherwise, the failure Operation will be initiated.

 ### Options